 A Great Mess is a site-sensitive performance that approaches the site as a historically unique multispecies meeting place.
-It looks at how the place came into being through the interaction of soil, countless organisms, and human imagination.
+The performance takes place during sunset and journeys among sun-scorched thymes, discarded matter, porous skin, surrendering, earthmoving machines, and the landscapes of human imagination.

-A Great Mess visualizes how the vast web of interdependencies in which we exist with other species has gradually evolved and continues to evolve each day.
+A Great Mess offers new perspectives on the vast web of interdependencies in which we exist together with other organisms and materials.

 A Great Mess forms part of a series that the WAUHAUS collective will be working on during the upcoming years.
 The works will transport viewers to locations ranging from landscaped landfills and seagull-populated beaches to a silent, abandoned power plant.
 Their performances mark an uncompromising attempt to understand how humans fit in as part of a multispecies continuum.
 Their works are not narratives lamenting the destruction wreaked by modernization, but a sincere effort to fathom how we can foster new life skills in the era of eco-crisis.

-The members of the WAUHAUS arts collective involved in this piece are Laura Haapakangas, Anni Klein, Samuli Laine, Jussi Matikainen and Jarkko Partanen, with additional contributions by evolutionary biologist Aura Raulo and performers Per Ehrström and Sara Grotenfelt, and producer Mira Eskelinen.
+The members of the WAUHAUS arts collective involved in this piece are Laura Haapakangas, Juni Klein, Samuli Laine, Jussi Matikainen and Jarkko Partanen, with additional contributions by evolutionary biologist Aura Raulo and performers Per Ehrström and Sara Grotenfelt, producer-performer Mira Eskelinen, curator Kristiina Ljokkoi. set design assistans Siiri Matinpuro and Mikko Salminen, and sound design assistant Timo Tikka.
+The producer of WAUHAUS is Julia Hovi.

 Production: HAM Helsinki Art Museum, Helsinki Biennial, ANTI - Contemporary Art Festival & WAUHAUS

-Supported by: Kone Foundation, Finnish Cultural Foundation, City of Helsinki, Stiftelsen Tre Smeder sr, Konstsamfundet,
+Supported by: Kone Foundation, Finnish Cultural Foundation, City of Helsinki, Arts Promotion Centre Finland, Stiftelsen Tre Smeder sr, Konstsamfundet, Kulturfonden

 A Great mess